Druckansicht der Internetadresse:

 has been a French lecturer at the Language Centre since 1995 and is originally from beautiful Brittany, known for white sandy beaches, rocky coasts, wild storms and picturesque sunsets.
 Her motto is: `Il ne faut jamais remettre au lendemain ce que l'on peut faire le jour même!´

 French is a beautiful and rich language.
-Laurence Terrom-Stein teaches her students not only the language, but also the French way of life, which is full of enjoyment, spontaneity and sociability.
+Laurence Terrom teaches her students not only the language, but also the French way of life, which is full of enjoyment, spontaneity and sociability.
 When Laurence is not teaching at the Language Centre, she enjoys the abundance of wild herbs and berries on campus or the dance events in the Glashaus.

 • Contact: laurence.terrom@uni-bayreuth.de